jamessanders/twine/README.md

              ,{ name: "Greg", age: 29, occupation: "programmer"}] }

-Keep in mind one would of course need to parse the json into Haskell and create an instance of the `toContext` typeclass in or for this to work.
+Keep in mind one would of course need to parse the json into Haskell and create an instance of the `toContext` typeclass in order for this to work.

 Now we could display the above with the following template.